Introduction

 2. Improved Data Accuracy and Security

-By centralizing all data into a single, secure platform, an HRIS reduces the errors that come from manual input or using outdated spreadsheets.
+By centralising all data into a single, secure platform, an HRIS reduces the errors that come from manual input or using outdated spreadsheets.
 It also applies robust security protocols, protecting sensitive employee information far better than paper files or general office software.

 3. Enhanced Employee Experience